Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Results

 \subsection{Characterizing Realistic Beams}

-Now that we have a quantity to assess the importance of individual galaxies, we can apply this criterion to realistic mass models that have hundreds of ENV/LOS galaxies.
-This allows us to characterize which ENV/LOS galaxies produce the strong effects on the inferred Hubble constant.
-The perturbing ENV/LOS galaxies that produce strongest ENV/LOS effects can then be treated with more care (i.e., as ``main'' planes in our hybrid framework).
-The flexion shift criterion also gives us the ability to compare the mass models for different lens fields, in principle allowing us to select fields that do not have strong contributions as a ``gold sample'' of lenses for future surveys like LSST.
+Now that we have our quantity to assess the importance of individual galaxies, we explore what we can learn from the realistic matter distributions alone (that are built following Section \ref{sec:massmodels}), even before we fit mock lensing data.
+Our primary use case for the flexion shift is to rank order which of the $sim$ few hundred ENV/LOS galaxies produce the strongest effects on the inferred Hubble constant, which we will treat more carefully (i.e., as ``exact'' planes in the 3D Lens models).
+The flexion shift criterion also gives us the ability to compare the mass distributions for different lens beams.
+This gives us a quantitaive way to select fields that do not have strong ENV/LOS contributions as a ``gold sample'' of lenses for future surveys like LSST and Euclid.

-To gain intuition about how the flexion shift applies to realistic beams, we first calculate the flexion shift for all of the perturbing ENV/LOS galaxies in the lens system RXJ1131, which has a source at redshift $z_{\rm{src}} = 0.658$ and a lens in a group at redshift $z_{\rm{lens}} = 0.2936$.
-We adopt an Einstein radius of $R_E = 1.5''$, close to the measured value \citep{Suyu13} and also close to the peak of the observed distribution \citep{Sonnenfeld13}, and an ellipticity of $e=0.3$.
+To gain intuition about how the flexion shift applies to realistic beams, we first consider the well studied lens system RXJ1131.
+We adopt the measured source and lens redshifts of $z_{\rm{src}} = 0.658$ and $z_{\rm{lens}} = 0.2936$, and a lens ellipticity of $e=0.3$, and an Einstein radius of $R_E = 1.5\arcsec$, which is close to the measured value \citep{Suyu13} and also close to the peak of the observed distribution \citep{Sonnenfeld13}.
+Following Section \ref{sec:massmodels}, we produce the matter distributions from our observations of RXJ1131 and then calculate the flexion shift for all of the perturbing ENV/LOS galaxies.
 Figure \ref{fig:fieldrz} illustrates $\Delta_3 x$ values for galaxies in this field.
 While $\Delta_3 x$ generally increases toward the lens, there is no single radial cut that can be used to determine the importance of a perturber because perturber mass and redshift must also be taken into account.
-By following contours of constant $\Delta_3 x$, as illustrated in right-hand panel, we can determine the effective radial offset for the perturber if it were in the main lens plane.
+By following contours of constant $\Delta_3 x$, as illustrated in the right-hand panel, we can determine the effective radial offset for the perturber if it were in the main lens plane.
 Since background perturbers are downweighted by ($1-\beta)^2$, they must have a smaller projected offset to have the same effect as if they were in the main lens plane.
 Perturbing galaxies in the foreground are slightly upweighted because the Einstein radius of a point mass perturber increases as we move it to lower redshift, which means that foreground galaxies can have a larger projected offset to have the same effect as if they were at the main lens redshift.